 Apply updates without interrupting me LiveUpdate checks for and installs protection updates without prompting you.
 LiveUpdate displays an alert when a protection update has been downloaded.
 You should still run LiveUpdate occasionally to check for program updates.
-Notify me when updates are available LiveUpdate checks for protection updates and asks if you want to install them.
+Notify me when LiveUpdate checks for protection updates are updates and asks if you want to available install them.